 Bread crumbs are what make meat balls juicy, light and fluffy and helps them to bind together.
 The bread crumbs absorb and hold onto the liquids while they cook.

-How to Make Meatballs
+How to Make Moist, Tender Meatballs

-Flavorful and light makes for good meatballs.
+Flavorful, tender and light makes for good meatballs.
 Here’s how you do it.

-Once all the ingredients are mixed together tasting is crucial before they go in the oven.
+Once all the ingredients are mixed together, tasting is crucial before they go in the oven.
 But of course you can’t taste raw meat!
 So put a small skillet on the stove, heat it up and drop in a small piece of the meat mixture.
 Cook it through and taste.
 It may need more salt.
 If so, add a few pinches.
 You should be able to taste the mint and oregano, if not add a few pinches more of each.
 Gently combine again and cook another small piece to taste.

 When you’re satisfied with the flavor it’s time to make meatballs.
 Again no dense meatballs.
 So try not to be too concerned about them being perfectly round.
 Cup both of your hands and roll gently.
 The less you roll them around, the better.

-How to Cook Meatballs
+How to Bake Meatballs

 If you prefer to cook them on the stove top, bring your favorite sauce to a simmer, add the meatballs and keep at a simmer for 30 minutes.